Isaac Butt: Personal life

+Butt was also active in Irish freemasonry, being a member of Lodge No. 2 in Dublin.

 Despite his chaotic lifestyle and political limitations, Butt was capable of inspiring deep personal loyalty.
 Some of his friends, such as John Butler Yeats (father of the poet W. B. Yeats) and the future Catholic Bishop of Limerick, Edward Thomas O'Dwyer, retained a lasting hostility towards Parnell for his role in Butt's downfall.

+Butt lived for a period at the former home of architect Francis Johnston at number 60 (now number 64) Eccles Street, Dublin.
+He also had a home for a period on North Great George's Street at umber 41 Kenmare House.